Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Causes

-Osteopetrosis can be inherited in either an autosomal dominant or recessive pattern, and extremely rarely, in a X-linked recessive pattern.
+Osteopetrosis can be inherited in either an autosomal dominant or recessive pattern, and extremely rarely, in an X-linked recessive pattern.
 The basic defect in bone reabsorption is an insufficient production or defective function of cells called osteoclasts.
 These cells are responsible for bone resorption and aid in the maintenance of healthy bone, which relies on a balance between bone resorption (by osteoclasts) and bone formation (by other specialized cells called osteoblasts).
 The human skeleton is completely regenerated every 10 years.
-In this context, osteoclasts are essential for the bone turnover (replacement of old bone by new bone), bone remodeling, as well as micro-fracture repair.
+In this context, osteoclasts are essential for bone turnover (replacement of old bone by new bone), bone remodeling as well as micro-fracture repair.

 • < Previous section